The History of Mayo Clinic's Department of Anesthesiology and Perioperative Medicine

 Centennial Celebration Weekly Updates

-Through April 2025, the Centennial Project Team will have weekly updates that will contain very brief descriptions of articles or vignettes that highlight the department’s development, remarkable personnel across the spectrum of the department (e.g., respiratory therapists, nurse anesthetists, anesthesiologists, scientists, and administrators), and contributions to the specialty’s advances and recognition.
+From September 7, 2023, through November 7, 2024, Dr. Mark Warner and the rest of the Centennial Project Team produced and distributed weekly updates that contained very brief descriptions of articles or vignettes that highlighted the department’s development, remarkable personnel across the spectrum of the department (e.g., respiratory therapists, nurse anesthetists, anesthesiologists, scientists, and administrators), and contributions to the specialty’s advances and recognition.

 Mayo Clinic Anesthesiology Centennial Celebration Updates: